warthan07/Nemaktis/doc/source/intro/overview.rst

 Limitations
 -----------

-* Paraxial propagation is assumed, which excludes high-NA microscope objectives.
+* Paraxial propagation is assumed for the BPM backend (but the PSF of the microscope can be set with a high NA).
 * No support for reflection microscopy
 * No support (yet) for biaxial media